nelson-lang/nelson-gitbook/markdown/en/core/feature.md

 ## Description

 <p>
-            <b>feature</b> is an entirely undocumented and unsupported Nelson function.</p>
+            feature is an entirely undocumented and unsupported Nelson function.</p>

 <p>It is a helper function for debugging Nelson.</p>

 <p>
-                <b>feature</b> can change without prior notice between Nelson releases, so be very careful when using this function in your code.</p>
+                feature can change without prior notice between Nelson releases, so be very careful when using this function in your code.</p>

 ## History